 If you are experiencing back pain or knee pain that originates in the back, then a spinal cord stimulator might be a good option for you.
 Spinal cord stimulation is often used when non-surgical pain relief measures have been unsuccessful.
 This treatment can be used to address many different types of chronic pain, including back pain, post-surgical pain, and more.
 Spinal cord stimulation is often a good choice for patients who have not had good results from medications and other minimally invasive therapies and those without psychiatric disorders, which can reduce the effectiveness of the treatment.

 There is a range of medications that can help treat back and knee pain.
-These drugs are often used in conjunction with other treatments such as physical therapy or chiropractic treatments to achieve optimal relief.
+These drugs are often used with other treatments such as physical therapy or chiropractic treatments to achieve optimal relief.
 Medication options include:

 - NSAIDs are frequently the first line of defense when it comes to back and knee pain.
 These drugs help decrease inflammation and, therefore, pain.